 In certain countries, where required by law, we will send you these materials in electronic format only with your consent.

 We will generally either receive the information from you directly or via your employer.

-We use it because we have a legitimate business interest to run our business, manage our relationship with you and maintaining the security and integrity of our buildings and IT systems that is not overridden by your interests, rights and freedoms to restrict use of information about you.
+We use it because we have a legitimate business interest to run our business, manage our relationship with you and maintaining the security and integrity of our buildings, information and IT systems that is not overridden by your interests, rights and freedoms to restrict use of information about you.

 Security and systems monitoring